Incarceration in the United States: Youth

 Through the juvenile courts and the adult criminal justice system, the United States incarcerates more of its youth than any other country in the world, a reflection of the larger trends in incarceration practices in the United States.
-This has been a source of controversy for a number of reasons, including the overcrowding and violence in youth detention facilities, the prosecution of youths as adults and the long term consequences of incarceration on the individual's chances for success in adulthood.
+This has been a source of controversy for many reasons, including the overcrowding and violence in youth detention facilities, the prosecution of youths as adults, and the long-term consequences of incarceration on the individual's chances for success in adulthood.
 In 2014, the United Nations Human Rights Committee criticized the United States for about ten judicial abuses, including the mistreatment of juvenile inmates.
 A UN report published in 2015 criticized the U.S. for being the only nation in the world to sentence juveniles to life imprisonment without parole.

 According to federal data from 2011, around 40% of the nation's juvenile inmates are housed in private facilities.

 The incarceration of youths has been linked to the effects of family and neighborhood influences.
 One study found that the "behaviors of family members and neighborhood peers appear to substantially affect the behavior and outcomes of disadvantaged youths".

 Nearly 53,000 youth were incarcerated in 2015.
 4,656 of those were held in adult facilities, while the rest were in juvenile facilities.
 Of those in juvenile facilities, 69% are 16 or older, while over 500 are 12 or younger.
 As arrest and crime rates are not equal across demographic groups, neither is prison population.
-The Prison Policy Initiative broke down those numbers, finding that, relative to their share of the U.S. population, "black and American Indian youth are over represented in juvenile facilities while white youth are under represented.", Black youth comprise 14% of the national youth population, but "43% of boys and 34% of girls in juvenile facilities are Black.
+The Prison Policy Initiative broke down those numbers, finding that, relative to their share of the U.S. population, "black and American Indian youth are over represented in juvenile facilities while white youth are under represented".
+Black youth comprise 14% of the national youth population, but "43% of boys and 34% of girls in juvenile facilities are Black.
 And even excluding youth held in Indian country facilities, American Indians make up 3% of girls and 1.5% of boys in juvenile facilities, despite comprising less than 1% of all youth nationally.".